 When the GU model was launched in late 1997 it was the best the then cash-strapped company could do.
 The new bodywork was a re-skin, mounted on substantially the same chassis and running gear as the GQ’s.

-When you consider that the 1988 GQ was itself a 1980 MQ with a coil-spring chassis and flared mudguards – even the windscreens were interchangeable – it’s obvious that the Patrol’s development has been severely underfunded over the past 30 years.
+When you consider that the 1988 GQ was itself a 1980 MQ with a coil-spring chassis and flared mudguards – even the windscreens were interchangeable – it’s obvious that the Patrol’s development was severely underfunded over the past 40 years.

 Another cost-conscious example was the introduction of a five-speed ‘tiptronic’ style auto with the 4.8-litre engine in 2001 – the box came from the company’s Z-cars and meant that the petrol Patrol lost its advantageous transmission-mounted handbrake.

-The Patrol was upgraded in 2005 to its present appearance with exterior panel and trim changes, fatter rubber and a restyled interior.
+The Patrol was upgraded in 2005 with exterior panel and trim changes, fatter rubber and a restyled interior.